varnish/hitch/hitch.conf.man.rst

 proxy-proxy = on|off
 --------------------

-Proxy an existing PROXY protocol header through this request.
-At the moment this is equivalent to write-proxy-v2.
+Proxy an incoming PROXY protocol header through to the backend.
+Supports both version 1 and 2 of the PROXY protocol.

 This option is mutually exclusive with option write-proxy-v2, write-ip and write-proxy-v1.